MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 If you use Microsoft Search and your Microsoft work or school account is active, Microsoft Edge sends an anonymous token with the query.
 The anonymous token represents your account and provides account-specific functionality, such as results specific to your company.

 All data is transmitted securely over HTTPS.
-If [Microsoft Bing][BingMain] is your default search provider, the searches and typed characters are saved for up to six months.
+If [Microsoft Bing](https://bing.com) is your default search provider, the searches and typed characters are saved for up to six months.

 If you search for a single word in the address box, Microsoft Edge may send the single word to your DNS server.
 Microsoft Edge sends the word to verify if your request corresponds to a host on your network.
 Microsoft Edge may try to connect to the corresponding host.
 The option allows you to navigate to the specific host instead of searching.